Trump insists he’s not dropping citizenship question effort

 In the short term, Trump’s comment is unlikely to affect work on the census.

-But U.S. District Judge George Hazel has ordered Justice Department lawyers to file a written stipulation with him by Monday that the government is no longer seeking to put the question on the 2020 census, Mexican American Legal Defense and Educational Fund lawyer Denise Hulett said.
-Hulett participated in a conference call Tuesday with the judge and lawyers for both sides in the census citizenship case.
+“To be clear, the government has confirmed the Census Bureau is continuing the process of printing the questionnaire without the citizenship question,” the group tweeted following a conference call with the judge and lawyers on both sides that Hazel did not open to media coverage.

-Hazel is one of three judges who refused to allow the administration to ask everyone about their citizenship status in next year’s census.
-The other judges are in New York and California.
+U.S. District Judge Jesse Furman in New York ordered the Justice Department to report its “position and intentions” by early Thursday evening.
+Furman acted after New York Attorney General Letitia James asked for Furman’s help in resolving the administration’s conflicting accounts of its census plans.

-Hazel is considering reopening the case after the civil rights groups who filed the Maryland lawsuit produced evidence from the computer files of a Republican redistricting consultant who died last year that they shows that discrimination against Hispanics was behind the push for the citizenship question.
+Hazel has said he is considering reopening the case after the civil rights groups who filed the Maryland lawsuit produced evidence from the computer files of a Republican redistricting consultant who died last year that they shows that discrimination against Hispanics was behind the push for the citizenship question.
 It’s unclear whether Trump’s comment would affect Hazel’s decision.

 Opponents of the citizenship question said it would discourage participation by immigrants and people who are in the country illegally, resulting in inaccurate figures for a count that determines the distribution of some $675 billion in federal spending and how many congressional districts each state gets.